Hchoudhry15/-DisasterReliefAid-App/testing.md

 - Views
 - Components
 - Models
-- The entire app! (we will figure this out later 💀)
+- The entire app!
+(We have not written any tests for this yet)

 ## Steps